winterwidow/flappy-bird/README.md

-# lappy Bird Clone with Python & Pygame
+# Flappy Bird Clone with Python & Pygame

 A simple **Flappy Bird** clone built using Python and Pygame.